hashicorp/consul/website/source/api/acl/roles.html.md

   - `ServiceName` `(string: <required>)` - The name of the service.
-The name must be no longer than 256 characters, must start and end with a lowercase alphanumeric character and can only contain lowercase alphanumeric characters as well as `-` and `_`.
+The name must be no longer than 256 characters, must start and end with a lowercase alphanumeric character, and can only contain lowercase alphanumeric characters as well as `-` and `_`.

   - `Datacenters` `(array<string>)` - Specifies the datacenters the effective